 Some states have stricter rules.
-In New Jersey, for example, employers may not charge employees or require employees to buy a uniform that has a company logo or is unsuitable for street wear.
+In New Jersey, for example, employers may not require employees to buy or pay for a uniform that has a company logo or is unsuitable for street wear.
 And, a number of states don't allow employers to charge employees for uniforms under any circumstances.
 In these states, the cost of uniforms is considered a business expense, which must be borne by the employer.

-The same federal law that applies to uniforms applies to work tools: Employers may require employees to purchase them, whether through payroll deductions or otherwise, only if the employee's pay after deductions is at least equal to the minimum wage.
+The same federal law that applies to uniforms applies to work tools.
+Employers may require employees to pay for tools and equipment, whether through payroll deductions or otherwise, but only if the employee's pay after deductions is at least equal to the minimum wage.

 State laws differ here as well.
-Oregon employers may require employees to pay for their work tools if the employee earns more than the minimum wage.
-However, Oregon employers may not withhold from an employee's paycheck to pay for tools.
+Oregon employers, for example, may require employees to pay for their work tools if the employee earns more than the minimum wage.
+However, Oregon employers may not accomplish this by withholding money from the employee's paycheck.
 In California, employers must provide all tools and equipment necessary to perform the job; employees can't be required to pay at all.

-Some employers charge employees for items they break or shortages in their cash register drawers.
-Under federal law, the general rule applies: Employers can charge losses and damage to the employee, as long as the employee is still earning at least the minimum wage.
+Some employers charge employees for items they break or for shortages in their cash register drawers.
+Under federal law, employers can charge the employee for these losses, as long as the employee is still earning at least the minimum wage.

 A number of states are more protective.
-Some states require employers to get the employee's consent, in writing, before they can deduct the cost of broken goods or shortages from the employee's paycheck.
-Some allow these deductions only from an employee who admits being responsible for the loss or shortage.
+Some states require employers to get the employee's consent, in writing, before they can deduct the cost of broken goods or cash register shortages from the employee's paycheck.
+Some allow these deductions only if the employee admits to being responsible for the loss or shortage.

 California doesn't allow these deductions at all.
 Unless the employer can show that the employee acted dishonestly, willfully, or in a grossly negligent manner, these costs may not be passed along to employees.

-Under federal law, there's an exception to the general rule that no deduction can bring an employee's pay below the minimum wage.
-Employers may deduct the cost of providing lodging and meals provided to employees, even if that causes the employee to take home less than the minimum wage.
+Under federal law, there's an exception to the general rule that paycheck deductions cannot bring an employee's pay below the minimum wage.
+Employers may deduct the cost of providing lodging and meals to employees, even if that causes the employee to take home less than the minimum wage.
 In fast food restaurants, for example, many employees work minimum wage jobs—and employers often charge employees the cost of one meal per shift.

-Employers may deduct meals and lodging only if it is customary in the industry to provide those items to employees.
+Employers may deduct meals and lodging only if they are being provided primarily for the benefit of the employee and only if it is customary in the industry to provide those items to employees.
 And, the employer may deduct only the reasonable cost of providing the items, not what it would charge the public.

 Most states follow the same rule, but some are more protective.
 In California, for example, employers may take deductions for meals and lodging only if employees voluntarily agree, in writing, to the deductions.
-And, some states limit how much an employer can deduct.
+And, some states place limits on how much an employer can deduct.